Oskar Speck: After the journey

-Upon arrival on Thursday Island in Torres Strait, a group of locals welcomed him, but he was arrested by three police officers among the locals and sent to a prisoner-of-war camp due to his German background.
+Upon arrival on Thursday Island in Torres Strait, a group of locals welcomed him, but he was arrested by three police officers and sent to a prisoner-of-war camp due to his German background.
 The three officers welcomed and congratulated Speck as documented as in the Australasian Post Magazine:"Well done, feller...
 You've made it — Germany to Australia in that.
 But now we've got a piece of bad news for you.
 You are an enemy alien.
 We are going to intern you."Speck was first sent to a prisoner-of-war camp on Thursday Island for one month.
-He was then sent to Brisbane then to Tatura Internment camp in Victoria where he escaped the camp, but was recaptured and sent to Loveday Camp 14 in South Australia where he stayed until the end of the war.
+He was then sent to Brisbane, then to Tatura Internment camp in Victoria where he escaped, but was recaptured and sent to Loveday Camp 14 in South Australia where he stayed until the end of the war.

-Speck was released in January 1946 and within a week of his release he found work in an opal mine in Lightning Ridge, New South Wales.
-He got his citizenship and settled into postwar Australia to establish a successful opal cutting and trading business.
-In the 1970s, Speck built his own home Killcare Heights on the New South Wales Central Coast before retiring.
+Speck was released in January 1946 and, within a week of his release, found work in an opal mine in Lightning Ridge, New South Wales.
+He obtained his citizenship and settled into postwar Australia to establish a successful opal cutting and trading business.
+In the 1970s, Speck built his own home in Killcare Heights on the New South Wales Central Coast before retiring.
 His partner, Nancy Steele, would commute from Sydney to Killcare every week for 30 years to see him until she moved in with him in 1993.
-In the 1970s, Speck also managed to travel back to Germany, however he did not really enjoy it, so he returned back to Australia.
+In the 1970s, Speck also managed to travel back to Germany, but did not really enjoy it, so returned to Australia.

 Speck died in 1993 aged 86 years of an undisclosed illness.